• Skip to main content

 Staying Onsite and Nearby

-Disney’s Hollywood Studios has parking for guests that want to drive.
+Disney’s Hollywood Studios has parking for guests who want to drive.
 The Yacht Club, Beach Club, Boardwalk Inn and Villas, Swan Resort, and Dolphin Resort are all within a short bus or boat ride from Hollywood Studios.

 From the new Skyliner, you can get directly to the Caribbean Beach Resort.
 From there, you can transfer north to the Riviera Resort and the Epcot Station with Monorail connections or to the south to Pop Century and Art of Animation.
 All other hotels also offer transportation to Hollywood Studios via bus.